syntasso/workshop/enhancing-a-promise/README.md

 Before moving on, you will want to make sure to have an environment ready to run Kratix.
 This includes having two clusters which can speak to each other, one named `platform` which includes both a Kratix and MinIO installation, and one called `worker` which includes a Flux CD installation with no other promises installed.
 Full instructions on how to do this can be found in the [Quick Start: Install Kratix](../installing-kratix/README.md), which is the first step in this series.

 <details>
-  <summary>Not sure if you are properly set up?
+  <summary>👀&nbsp;&nbsp;Not sure if you are properly set up?
 Click here to see commands to verify a local KinD deployment</summary>

 To verify your have at least the two necessary clusters:
 ```console